-The doctoral minor in population health provides the methodological foundations for understanding how health is evaluated, how to assess influences on health and how to critically evaluate health related research.
+The doctoral minor in Population Health provides the methodological foundations for understanding how health is evaluated, how to assess influences on health and how to critically evaluate health related research.
 In addition, students completing the minor enhance their general understanding of research design and statistical interpretation.
-A minimum of 10 credits of coursework consisting of three required 3-credit courses and 1-3 credits of a population health elective must be completed.